jimmymaise/lingojingo_backend/README.md

 ### Project Background

-This project was initiated as my side project while learning Node.js.
-It was also supported by a 20K$ credit from Google Cloud.
+This project was initially built from 2018-2019 by myself, focusing on the backend, and one frontend developer.
+It was initiated as my side project while learning Node.js and was supported by a $20K credit from Google Cloud.
 Despite the effort and resources put into it, the project did not achieve its expected user retention rates.
 As a result, the project is now open-source, and contributions are welcome to help improve and evolve it.

 ## Prerequisites